Kim Kardashian Has The Best Low-Key Plans To Celebrate Her 37th Birthday

-Basically, Saturday was Kim Kardashian’s 37th birthday and to mark the occasion, mama Kris Jenner shared a sweet image with her 9 million followers on Twitter.
+Basically, today is Kim Kardashian’s 37th birthday and to mark the occasion, mama Kris Jenner shared a sweet image with her 9 million followers on Twitter.

 In the throwback photo, Jenner appears with feathery ‘80s hair and a cherub-faced Kim.
 Pink and purple balloons surround the two.
 “Happy birthday to my beauty,” she said alongside the image.